 Singapore uses a progressive income tax system with rates from 0% to 24%.
 CPF (Central Provident Fund) contributions of 20% are deducted from employee salaries for citizens and permanent residents.
 CPF contributions are tax-deductible.

-Pre-calculated net salary at common salary levels in Singapore (SGD), based on 2026 tax rates.
+Net salary calculated across common earning brackets in Singapore (SGD), using 2026 tax rates.

 | Gross Monthly Salary | Net Salary | Total Deductions | Effective Rate |